State Guardianships Forms and Documents to Gather

 Guardianship Proceedings

-Guardianship proceedings begin when someone files a petition to appoint a guardian with the court.
+Guardianship proceedings begin when someone files a petition for an appointment of a guardian with the court.
 Then the court may schedule a hearing after the petition is filed.
 All interested parties will receive a notice of hearing.
 This is only the beginning.

 The court must determine if the ward has an incapacity and if it interferes with their decision-making.
 The court will order an independent examination to confirm the incapacity.